krhebbar/airdrop-template/README.md

 make deploy
 ```

 NOTE: This process may take some time.
-Command authenticates you to the org using the DevRev CLI, prompts you to select the keyring where you saved GitHub PAT and creates a Snap-in package, its Snap-in version, and finally the Snap-in draft.
+Command authenticates you to the org using the DevRev CLI, creates a Snap-in package, its Snap-in version, and finally the Snap-in draft.

 6\.
 After the Snap-in draft is created, install the Snap-in in the DevRev UI (`Settings` -> `Snap-ins` -> `Install snap-in`).